XSCALE-Alliance/people/README.md

 This website showcases the people that make up the XSCALE learning ecosystem.

+The website is published at http://xscalealliance.org/people/.

-It is a Jekyll powered static website that is easily embedded in our XSCALE website.
+It is a Jekyll powered static website, hosted on Github pages.
+In due time we will embed it in our XSCALE website.

 ### Contributing